antfu/antfu.me/pages/posts/why-not-prettier.md

 <p lang="en" dir="ltr">Formatters are awesome, especially when doing PR reviews.
 They also introduce issues though, for example when an addition triggers a line break.
 The diff isn&#39;t showing what changed here.
 It would be great if diff viewers would be Prettier-aware, counting line breaks as spacing. <a href="https://t.co/ZuApmctllU">pic.twitter.com/ZuApmctllU</a></p>&mdash; patak (@patak_dev) <a href="https://twitter.com/patak_dev/status/1575784199767859200?ref_src=twsrc%5Etfw">September 30, 2022</a>
 </Tweet>

-Sometimes when you modify a string literal in JavaScript that may make the line width a bit beyond the `printwidth`, Prettier will force wrap the line.
+Sometimes when you modify a string literal in JavaScript that may make the line a bit longer than the value of `printwidth`, Prettier will force wrapping the line.
 It breaks the inline diffing and make the changes hard to review.
-Imagine in another pull request, we might deduce the string a bit down, Prettier will unwrap the lines back to one line.
+Imagine in another pull request, we might reduce the string a bit shorter, Prettier will then unwrap the lines back to one line.
 Back and forth, it creates a lot of unnecessary noises.

 The real pain point is that this is behavior is not optional. **You can't disable it completely** ([#3468](https://github.com/prettier/prettier/issues/3468)).
 Increasing the `printwidth` only delays the circumstance and will affect other files that you didn't touch.